Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Introduction

-In this paper, we study the dynamics of Adam in terms of saddle-point escaping and minima selection.
-Specifically, we mathematically disentangle the effects of Adaptive Learning Rate and Momentum in the Adam learning dynamics.
-We reveal that, Adaptive Learning Rate is good at escaping saddle point but not good at selecting flat minima, while Momentum helps escape saddle point and matters little to minima selection\footnote{When we talk about saddle points, we mean strict saddle points in this paper. }.
-Thus, Adam can escape saddle points approximately Hessian-independently, but cannot favor flat minima as well as SGD.
-This explains why Adam usually converges faster but generalizes worse than SGD.

-One further question is ``can we escape saddle point fast while learning flat minima?''.
-We answer it affirmatively.
-Motivated by the analysis, we propose a novel Adaptive Inertia (Adai) optimization framework, which is orthogonal to the existing adaptive gradient framework.
-Adai does not element-wisely adjust learning rates, but element-wisely adjusts the momentum hyperparameter, called {\it inertia}.
-Adai can use parameter-wise adaptive inertia to accelerate training and provably favors flat minima well.
-From the empirical results (see Table \ref{table:test}), Adai significantly outperforms SGD and the Adam variants.
+Our work mainly has two contributions. \textbf{1)} We disentangle the effects of Adaptive Learning Rate and Momentum in Adam learning dynamics and characterize their behaviors in terms of saddle-point escaping and flat minima selection, which explains why Adam usually converges fast but does not generalize well.
+Particularly, we prove that, Adaptive Learning Rate is good at escaping saddle points but not good at selecting flat minima, while Momentum helps escape saddle point and matters little to escaping sharp minima\footnote{When we talk about saddle points, we mean strict saddle points in this paper. }. \textbf{2)} Our theoretical analysis motivated us to propose a novel Adaptive Inertia (Adai) optimization framework which is conceptually orthogonal to the existing adaptive gradient framework.
+Adai does not parameter-wisely adjust learning rates, but parameter-wisely adjusts the momentum hyperparameter, called {\it inertia}.
+Theoretically, Adai can provably escape saddle points fast while learning flat minima well, summarized in Table \ref{table:adai}.
+The extensive empirical results fully support the theoretical advantage of Adai.

-Our contribution can be summarized as follows. \textbf{1)} We disentangle the effects of Adaptive Learning Rate and Momentum in Adam learning dynamics and characterize their behaviors in terms of escaping saddle-point and minima selection, which explains why Adam usually converges fast but does not generalize well. \textbf{2)} We propose a novel optimizer Adai that element-wisely adjusts the inertia.
-We show Adai can accelerate training and provably favor flat minima.

 The paper is organized as follows.
-In Section \ref{sec:diffusion}, we first introduce the dynamics of SGD and analyze its behavior on saddle-point escaping, which serves as a baseline to compare with the behavior of Adaptive learning rate and Momentum.
+In Section \ref{sec:diffusion}, we first introduce the dynamics of SGD and analyze its behavior on saddle-point escaping, which serves as a basis to compare with the behavior of Adaptive Learning Rate and Momentum.
 In Section \ref{sec:momentum}, we analyze the behavior of Momentum.
 In Section \ref{sec:adam}, we analyze the dynamics of Adam.
 In Section \ref{sec:adai}, we introduce the new optimizer Adai.
 In Section \ref{sec:empirical}, we empirically compare the performance of Adai, Adam variants, and SGD.
 Section \ref{sec:conclusion} concludes the paper with remarks.